John Holt (American educator): Teaching career

+Writing career

+How Children Fail (1964)

 As Holt wrote in his first book, How Children Fail (1964) "...after all, if they (meaning us) know that you can't do anything, then they won't blame you or punish you for not being able to do what you have been told to do."
 This notion led him to make changes within his own classroom to provide an environment in which his students would feel more comfortable and confident.
 With the support of his colleague Bill Hull, Holt began putting less emphasis on grades and tests, and began taking steps to decrease the notion of ranking the children.
 He focused on his students being able to grasp concepts, rather than having them work for the correct answer.
 Instead of using the typical methods to determine students' progress, he adopted a more student-centered approach.
 Patrick Farenga paraphrased Holt's distinction between good and bad students: "a good student is careful not to forget what he studied until after the test is taken."
 Eventually, his new methods for teaching caused him to be terminated from his position, which he claimed was due to the school wanting to maintain "old 'new' ideas not new 'new' ideas."

+How Children Learn (1967)

 After leaving Colorado, Holt sought other opportunities in education.
 Although it took him some time to come to a conclusion about his own thoughts on education as well as make sense of his observations, studies, and data, ultimately he felt that schools were "a place where children learn to be stupid."
 Once he developed this conclusion, his focus shifted to making suggestions to help teachers and parents capable of teaching their children how to learn, thus prompting his second book, How Children Learn, in 1967.
 Despite his successful career, he still met rejections, resentment, and false hopes from colleagues and school systems surrounding his ideas and methods.
 This reality pushed him further and further into the idea of deschooling.